SoumyaSubhrajit/JavaScript-Notes/Unveiling the Evolution of JavaScript.md

 ## Chapter 4: The Chronicles of ECMAScript Standardization

 As JavaScript's popularity grew, the need for standardization became apparent.
 In response, the European Computer Manufacturers Association (ECMA) International took up the mantle of scrutiny, culminating in the birth of the ECMAScript standard in 1997.
-This standardization provided a solid foundation for the language's future development and ensured its cross-platform compatibility.
+This standardization provided a solid foundation for the language's future development and ensured its cross-platform compatibility..

 ## Chapter 5: Browser Wars and the Renaissance of JavaScript